Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Projects/05-makewiki.md

 ## Part 2: Forms

-Here we'll flesh out the functionality of the "Create" button, as well as provide an Edit option to edit existing wiki pages.
+Here we'll flesh out the functionality of the "Create" button, as well as provide an Edit option to edit existing wiki articles.

-### Wiki Page Creation Form _(10 Points)_
+### Wiki Article Creation Form _(10 Points)_

 To add a Create view, complete the following steps in the `wiki` app:

-1. In `views.py`, import the `PageForm` class from `forms.py`.
-This form enables editing and creating of `Page` objects in the database.
+1. In `views.py`, import the `ArticleForm` class from `forms.py`.
+This form enables editing and creating of `Article` objects in the database.
-1. Create a new view class called `PageCreateView`.
+1. Create a new view class called `ArticleCreateView`.
 Link it to a URL named `create`.
-1. On `GET`, render a template to display the `PageForm` instance.
+1. On `GET`, render a template to display the `ArticleForm` instance.
 1. On `POST`, check if the data in the form is valid.
-  - If True, save the data and use the logged-in user as the `Page`'s `author`.
-Then, redirect to the Detail View for the newly created `Page` object.
+  - If True, save the data and use the logged-in user as the `Article`'s `author`.
+Then, redirect to the Detail View for the newly created `Article` object.
   - If False, display all the errors in the template, above the form fields.
 1. Instead of hard-coding the path to redirect to, use the `reverse` function to return the path.

-### Wiki Page Edit Form _(10 Points)_
+### Wiki Article Edit Form _(10 Points)_

-For the Page Detail view, complete the following steps in the `wiki` app:
+For the Article Detail view, complete the following steps in the `wiki` app:

-1. In `views.py`, import the `PageForm` class from `forms.py`.
-Edit the `PageDetailView` class as follows:
+1. In `views.py`, import the `ArticleForm` class from `forms.py`.
+Edit the `ArticleDetailView` class as follows:
-1. On `GET`, render an edit form below the page details.
+1. On `GET`, render an edit form below the article details.
 1. On `POST`, check if the data in the form is valid.
-  - If True, save the data and use the logged-in user as the `Page`'s `author`.
+  - If True, save the data and use the logged-in user as the `Article`'s `author`.
 Then, redirect back to the Detail View.
   - If False, display all the errors in the template, above the form fields.
 1. Instead of hard-coding the path to redirect to, use the `reverse` function to return the path.
-1. _(Stretch Challenge)_ After successfully editing a Page, use [Django Messages](https://docs.djangoproject.com/en/3.0/ref/contrib/messages/) to "flash" the user a success message: "REPLACE_WITH_PAGE_TITLE has been successfully updated."
+1. _(Stretch Challenge)_ After successfully editing an Article, use [Django Messages](https://docs.djangoproject.com/en/3.0/ref/contrib/messages/) to "flash" the user a success message: "REPLACE_WITH_ARTICLE_TITLE has been successfully updated."
 1. _(Stretch Challenge)_ Use the [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/install.html) library in conjunction with Bootstrap to make your forms look even more beautiful and clean (and, well, _crisp_)!

 ## Part 3: Testing